brazilian-utils/brutils-python/README_EN.md

 ### is_valid_cpf

 Check if CPF is valid.
+Numbers only, formatted as strings.
+Does not check if CPF exists.

 ```python
 >>> from brutils import is_valid_cpf